pyhrf/pyhrf/doc/sphinx/source/parcellation_mask.rst

 and check for ``stanford_willard_parcellation_3x3x3mm.nii.gz`` file.

+This parcellation mask has been created from the files distributed by Stanford (above website) with a voxel resolution of 3x3x3mm and a volume shape of 53x63x52 voxels.

 If you use this parcellation mask, please cite the following paper:

 The citation for the 499 fROI atlas, nicknamed the "Willard" atlas after the two